VH-1 (Rescue Squadron)

 VH-1 (Rescue Squadron 1) was one of six dedicated (VH) Rescue Squadrons of the U.S. Navy during WWII.
-A more comprehensive write-up on the VH squadrons can be found in the history of Rescue Squadron 3 (VH-3), which was the US Navy's most active VH squadron.
 VH-1 made 19 direct rescues via open sea landings.
 It also assisted in the rescue of (at least) another 119 air crewman by locating them and directing surface vessels to effect the rescue.
 VH-1 was established on 1 February 1944 and disestablished in April 1946.
 The squadron employed the Consolidated PB2Y Coronado and the Martin PBM Mariner during its operations.